 ACCOUNTING SPECIALTY TRACK

 Students will complete the following courses in fulfillment of electives: ACC618 Advanced Taxation; ACC620 Advanced Auditing; ACC630 Global Financial Reporting & Statement Analysis.
-Students will satisfy Stage Four of the program by completing ACC650 Directed Research in Accounting
+Students will satisfy Stage Four of the program by completing ACC650 Graduate Seminar in Accounting

 Excluding an approved leave of absence, all requirements for the MS, International Business, must be completed within a period of five (5) calendar years, effective from the first date of matriculation in the International Business program.